TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-cbpbackuporrestoreinprogress.md

 # Error CBPBackupOrRestoreInProgress

 <!--issueDescription-->
-We have identified operation attempted cannot be performed at this time because another backup or restore operation is currently in progress.
+We have identified that the requested operation attempted cannot be performed at this time, because another backup or restore operation is currently in progress.
 <!--/issueDescription-->

 ## **Recommended Steps**

-Wait until the current operation finishes and then retry then operation.
+* Wait until the current operation finishes, then retry the operation